How to Prepare for a Winter Storm

 Be aware of the risk of carbon monoxide poisoning

 Never use generators, grills, or other gas-powered devices inside your home or garage.
-Doing so can cause carbon monoxide poisoning, which is fatal.
+Doing so can cause carbon monoxide poisoning, which can be fatal.
 Additionally, clear any snow and ice from vents and exhaust pipes to your home, as blockages can also cause carbon monoxide poisoning.

 Stay warm